bongstong/Shrun/README.md

 # TO RUN THE GAME
 First, you must have python installed.
-Then, you must activate the virtual environment as the program requires some additional libraries. in order to activate the virtual environment run:
+Then, you must activate the virtual environment as the program requires some additional libraries. in order to activate the virtual environment run these commands.
 On `Linux` or any `Unix` (like Macos) system
 ```sh
 source env/bin/activate